IEEE 11073 service-oriented device connectivity: ISO/IEEE 11073-10207

 The standard "ISO/IEEE International Standard - Health informatics--Point-of-care medical device communication - Part 10207: Domain Information and Service Model for Service-Oriented Point-of-Care Medical Device Communication" is derived from the IEEE 11073-10201 Domain Information Model.
 It is designed to meet the requirements of networked systems of medical devices establishing multipoint-to-multipoint communication.

 The Domain Information Model defines the capability description of the medical devices as well as the representation of the current state.
-The Service Model specifies the way in which service consumer can interact with medical devices implementing the role of a service provider.
+The Service Model specifies the way in which a service consumer can interact with medical devices, implementing the role of a service provider.
 IEEE 11073-10207 enables the structural interoperability between medical devices.
 The non-normative name is Basic Integrated Clinical Environment Protocol Specification (BICEPS).

 ISO/IEC/IEEE 11073-20701

 The "ISO/IEC/IEEE International Standard for Health informatics - Device interoperability - Part 20701:Point-of-care medical device communication--Service oriented medical device exchange architecture and protocol binding" defines the allover service-oriented architecture, specifies the binding between IEEE 11073-20702 and IEEE 11073–10207, and specifies the binding to other standards like Network Time Protocol (NTP) or Differentiated Services (DiffServ) for aspects like time synchronization and Quality of Service (QoS) requirements.
 Together with the usage of terminology standards (like IEEE 11073-10101), this standard contributes to the semantic interoperability of medical devices.
-Due to its nature of binding the other SDC standards together it is often referred to as "SDC GLUE".
+Due to its nature of binding the other SDC standards together, it is often referred to as "SDC GLUE".